87stal/portVisualization/README.md

-# Visualization of Port process
+# Visualization of Port working process
 Project created with Pixi.js, Tween.js and Typescript.

 ## Installation